moorepants/dissertation/preface.rst

 My intention is provide enough information in the form of data, computer code, and writing, that others will have a relatively easy time reproducing my work.
-A cornerstone of science is  that theoretically  every result presented should be reproducible.
-The ability of research to be reproducible is certainly a function of what type of research it is, but fortunately my research is such that reproducibility can mostly be accomplished if I provide enough information.
+A cornerstone of science is  that  every result presented should be reproducible.
+This ability of research to be reproducible is certainly a function of what type of research it is, but fortunately my research is such that reproducibility can mostly be accomplished if I provide enough information.